 Clover Avenue Elementary vs Sierra Vista Elementary

-Sierra Vista Elementary has a higher overall rating of 9.8/10 compared to 8.9/10.
+Clover Avenue Elementary and Sierra Vista Elementary are very closely rated, both scoring around 9.1 out of 10.
 Clover Avenue Elementary is significantly larger with 498 students, about 3.3× the size of Sierra Vista Elementary (151).
-In math proficiency, Clover Avenue Elementary leads at 82.0%.
+In math proficiency, Clover Avenue Elementary leads at 90.0%.

 Clover Avenue Elementary